 The most general class of equivalences that ProVerif can prove are equivalences $P \approx Q$ where the processes P and Q have the same structure and differ only in the choice of terms.
 These equivalences are written in ProVerif by a single "biprocess" that encodes both P and Q. Such a biprocess uses the construct choice[M,M'] to represent the terms that differ between P and Q: P uses the first component of the choice, M, while Q uses the second one, M'.
+(The keyword diff is also allowed as a synonym for choice; diff is used in research papers.)
 For example, the secret ballot (privacy) property of an electronic voting protocol can be expressed as: